Bỏ qua đến nội dung

 If you see the message “App can't be opened because it is from an unidentified developer”:

-1. Open Terminal (how to open: press Cmd + Space, type Terminal, press Enter)
+1. Open Terminal (how to open it: press Cmd + Space, type Terminal, press Enter)

 2. Copy and paste the following command into Terminal: